 Lavender pink with green markings.
 Endures temperature extremes.
 Best for beginner.

 The evergreen azaleas need protected sites, and winter protection is necessary in many areas.
 In southeastern Missouri, the number of species and cultivars that may be grown increases and the need for protected sites and winter protection decreases.

 Most popular of the evergreen azaleas are the Kurume hybrids.
 They are popular for forcing in pots and for planting outdoors.
 In the southern United States, they become large, showy shrubs in the spring.
 They are fairly slow-growing plants with dense, twiggy growth.
 Hardiness varies considerably among the many varieties.
-Here are some of the hardiest.
+Some of the hardiest cultivars are listed below.

 - Coral Bells

 Flowers are hose-in-hose (one blossom inside another), which gives the effect of semi-double flowers.
 Vivid pink color.
 Poor exposure will cause leaf scorch and twig die-back.

 Vivid red flowers on a low, cushiony plant.
 One of the most hardy.

 Variety from which Hino-crimson was selected.
 Very similar but color not as intense red.